 PDF.ZUGFeRDXmlPath: Defines the path to a ZUGFeRD compliant XML file, which should be embedded in the final PDF.
+The file name must correspond to the ZUGFeRD version set (see PDF.ZUGFeRD version).
 The XML file must be created before by the application itself.